arhat-dev/dukkha/docs/README.md

 ### Loading

-Before loading config, dukkha prepares serval essential renderers for bootstrapping, these renderers are
+Before loading config, dukkha prepares serval essential renderers for bootstrapping, these renderers are `echo`, `env` (without arbitrary command execution support), `shell`, `tmpl`, `tlang`, `http`, `file`, `T`

-- `echo`
-- `env` without arbitrary command execution support
-- `shell`
-- `tmpl`
-- `http`
-- `file`
-- `T`

-To load config, there must be an entrypoint file/dir for dukkha, the entrypoint(s) can be specified by cli flag `--config` (or `-c`), `.dukkha.yaml` in the current working directory will be used when no `--config` flag is provided.
+To load config, there must be an entrypoint config for dukkha, that can be specified by cli flag `--config` (or `-c`), `.dukkha.yaml` in the current working directory will be used by default.

-1) dukkha reads the config file, unmarshal it as yaml doc, resolve `renderers` section in the config, add all renderers defined in this section, if there are renderers with same name, last appeared will be effective.
+1) Read the config, unmarshals as yaml doc, resolves `renderers` section, add them all, if there are renderers with same name, last appeared becomes effective.

-2) Combined with essential renderers, dukkha resolves `include` section to find references to other config, but instead of reading referenced config immediately, dukkha merges all exisitng config first (excluding `include` and `renderers`).
+2) Resolve `include` section to find references to other config, but instead of reading referenced config immediately, dukkha merges all exisitng config first (excluding `include` and `renderers`).

-3) Go over same process as 1) for referenced config files/texts
+3) Same routine from 1) for referenced config

-4) After all config been loaded into memory, resolve tools and tasks
+4) After all config been loaded, resolve tools and tasks

 ```mermaid
 sequenceDiagram